- What is effort reporting?

 Answer: Generally, administrative staff may not be charged to sponsored projects.
 There are, however, two major exceptions to that rule:

-For further guidance, contact the Office of Sponsored Programs. back to top
+For further guidance, contact the Department of Research Administration. back to top

 Is the time that I devote to writing grant proposals chargeable to sponsored projects?